The Intersections of Jewelry, 3D Printing & Sustainability

 Bringing SLA 3D printing into our studio process was a step towards our sustainability goals for 2019.
 With the ability to print on-demand in-house, we are able to maintain a minimal inventory that results in minimal waste.
 Previously we were outsourcing our 3D printing, which resulted in long production times, heavy upfront investment, and wasteful shipping methods.

 After the forms are finalized and 3D printed, the color is added.
 I have always been inspired by how an artist can take a material, manipulate, and transform it into something totally their own.
 After the Form 2 prints are cleaned, I apply a base layer of dye.
 Next, opaque paint is applied to the raised surface texturing.
 The shapes of the texturing dictate what patterns will appear when the surface is painted.

 After the painting is finished and sealed, the pieces are tension set in sterling silver.
 The gloss finish increases the luminosity of the 3D prints, creating an appearance similar to Venetian glass.
-You can watch more of our studio process here.

 What sparked your interest in sustainability, and the preservation of coral in particular?